 One of her favorite destinations is her hometown, Chicago, but she travels extensively.
 When she travels with her husband, Lou, she gathers information while he does the photography and carries the luggage.

 Before this life, Bobbi worked in the family business.
 Lou, who is a pharmacist by profession, ran the store while she ran the business.
 Bobbi and Lou also have two daughters, Jamie and Caryn, and son-in-law, Joe, plus four grandchildren, Annie, JJ., Sam, and Levi.

-Bobbi also lectures on travel and is a member of the following professional organizations: The Society of American Travel Writers, the Midwest Travel Writers Association, and the Travelers' Century Club.
+Bobbi also lectures on travel and is a member of the following professional organizations: The Society of American Travel Writers, the Midwest Journalist Association, and the Travelers' Century Club.